 Dents, scratches, and stone chips generally require skill and experience to repair successfully.
 Pro detailers will repair them first before bringing the shine.

 Your car’s paintwork condition will dictate the level of repair work required.
 Paint restoration ranges from light, medium to heavy.

 Light restoration – waxing

-Heavy restoration – wet rub using grit paper and several graduating grades of abrasive polish’s applied by DA buffing machine.
+Heavy restoration – wet rub using grit paper and several graduating grades of abrasive polish applied by DA buffing machine.
 See the whole process covered in this post “Restore faded red car paint”.

 Clay bar the paintwork

 A clay bar is a block of rubbing clay, now also offered in a handy cloth form.
-It’s used by pro detailers to remove fine particles of grit, silica and other contaminants from the paints surface.
-Contaminates stick to the clay bar or cloth as it rubbed across the paint work.
+It’s used by pro detailers to remove fine particles of grit, silica, and other contaminants from the surface of the paint.
+Contaminates stick to the clay bar or cloth as they rubbed across the paintwork.

 Using a clay bar takes only minutes and is the pro way to prepare your car for waxing.